xl9p/IoT-Clock-RoomMonitor/README.md

 		}
 	}
 ```
-This configuration will specify the VSCode extensions to pre-install and some configuration options required by the ESP-IDF VSCode extension.
+This configuration will specify the **VSCode** extensions to pre-install and some configuration options required by the **ESP-IDF VSCode extension**.

 ```json